dbdavis256/webhistory/README.md

 Install the chrome extension in /chrome to begin logging your traffic.
 The pages you visit will be appended to history.txt in the history folder.
 Add your time zone to history/server.js
+The extension uses a server worker to bypass CORS

 How to install an unpacked extension: https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world